 What is testicular pain?

-Testicular pain is a medical condition that can affect men or boys.
-The testicles (testes) are two egg-shaped organs located in a pouch of skin called the scrotum.
-They produce sperm and testosterone (male sex hormone) in mature males.
+Testicular pain is a condition that can affect males at any age.
+The testicles (testes) are small egg-shaped reproductive (sex) organs inside a thin pouch of skin called the scrotum.

 If you have testicular pain, you may feel it in one or both testicles.
 However, the pain may not actually be coming from your testicles themselves.
 The pain may be coming from another part of your body such as the stomach or groin.
 This type of pain is called referred pain.

 Testicular pain can be either acute (sudden and short) or chronic (gradual and long-lasting).
 Aside from the sharp pain of sudden injury, your first symptom might be a dull ache that increases with time or with activity.
 Testicular pain can be severe because the testicles have many sensitive nerves.

 You should get medical care if your pain lasts longer than an hour or if it’s unusually intense, as this could be a sign of an emergency condition called testicular torsion.